 Power over Ethernet (PoE)

-It allows power and data to be transmitted over a single cable, making it ideal for devices like security cameras and wireless access points.
+It enables power and data to be transmitted over a single cable, making it ideal for devices such as security cameras and wireless access points.

 Conclusion